-Affidavit Exhibit 5

-HM Treasury

-His Majesty's Treasury (HM Treasury), occasionally referred to as the Exchequer, or more informally the Treasury[3], is a ministerial department of the Government of the United Kingdom.
-It is responsible for developing and executing the government's public finance policy and economic policy.
-[4] The Treasury maintains the Online System for Central Accounting and Reporting, the replacement for the Combined Information System, which departmental spending under thousands of category headings, [5] and from which the Whole of Government Accounts annual financial statements are produced.

-History

 The origins of the Treasury of England have been traced by some to an individual known as Henry the Treasurer, a servant to King William the Conqueror.
 [6] This claim is based on an entry in the Domesday Book showing the individual Henry "the treasurer" as a landowner in Winchester, where the royal treasure was stored.[7]

 The UK Treasury traces its origins to the Treasury of the Kingdom of England, founded by 1126, in the reign of King Henry I. The Treasury emerged from the Royal Household.
 It was where the king kept his treasures, such as in The King's Chamber.
 The head of the Treasury was called the Lord Treasurer.
 Starting in Tudor times, the Lord Treasurer became one of the chief officers of state, and competed with the Lord Chancellor for the principal place.
 Thomas Cromwell transformed the financial administration of the country, restoring authority to the Exchequer and making the King's Chamber, of central importance under Henry

 His Majesty's Treasury

+Treasury

-1 Treasury Logo of HM Treasury
+Logo of HM Treasury

 1 Horse Guards Road, Westminster

 Department overview

 Formed Before 1086

 Jurisdiction Government of the United

 Kingdom

 Headquarters 1 Horse Guards Road

 Westminster, London

-Employees 1967 FTE (+114 in DMO)[1][2]
+1967 FTE (+114 in DMO)[1][2] Employees

 Annual budget £279.5 million (current) and

 £8.3 million (capital) (2021-

-2022)

-Ministers responsible The Rt Hon.
-Sir Keir Starmer
+Ministers The Rt Hon.
+Sir Keir Starmer responsible

 KCB KC MP, First Lord of

 the Treasury

 The Rt Hon.
-Rachel Reeves MP, Second Lord of the

-Treasury, Chancellor of the
+Rachel Reeves MP, Second Lord of the Treasury, Chancellor of the the Treasury was within the Exchequer (responsible for managing the royal revenue in addition to collecting and issuing money).
+As is often the case, wars are expensive and in 1433 war with France led to a deficit of £30,000 - the equivalent of over £100 billion today.
+Money that the Treasury received was recorded by using tallies.
+These were sticks with notches marked on them according to the amount of money involved.
+The stick was cut in two and one half given to the Sheriff as receipt for the money.
+They were in use until 1834 when a fire destroyed the Palace of Westminster.
+By 1584, the deficit had been turned into a surplus equivalent to one year's revenue.
+Monarchs tended to bypass the Exchequer because of its ineffectiveness until it was reformed by Lord Treasurer Winchester and his successor, Lord Burghley, under Elizabeth I.

 Exchequer